TeachBooks/Macaulays_method/book/overview.md

 (overview)=
-# Current and future extensions
+# List of current and future extensions

-_This book shows an overview of the student's work on Macaulay's method_

 |    Extension                                    |     Added by           |     Date               |     Status                       |
 |-------------------------------------------------|------------------------|------------------------|----------------------------------|